-London Motorcycle Training provide 1 day basic rider training courses, called CBT (Compulsory Basic Training) courses, 7 days a week, at different locations across London.
+London Motorcycle Training provides 1 day basic rider training courses, called CBT (Compulsory Basic Training), 7 days a week, at different locations across London.
 For the cost of the training, please go to Book Online.
-The prices listed include everything - Bike, Helmet and Gloves hire and Insurance.
+The prices listed include everything - Bike, Helmet and Gloves, Bike hire and Insurance.
 If you already hold a Provisional or Full UK car license, this CBT course is all you need to start legally riding a scooter or a motorcycle, with an engine capacity of up to 125cc, in the UK.

 If you hold an International driving license(other than an EU license), you will need to apply for a provisional driving license first.If you hold an EU license you need to either: